Wavelength

 Reviewers

-On Wavelength, fans have rated Downtown Boys's catalog across 3 albums from 6 opinions, with an overall average of 7.9/10.
-The top-rated Downtown Boys album is Cost of Living (2017) with a 7.8/10 average from 3 ratings, followed by Full Communism.
-The discography on Wavelength spans 2015 to 2017.
+On Wavelength, fans have rated Downtown Boys's catalog across 4 albums from 8 opinions, with an overall average of 7.8/10.
+The top-rated Downtown Boys album is Cost of Living (2017) with a 7.8/10 average from 3 ratings, followed by Full Communism and Public Luxury.
+The discography on Wavelength spans 2015 to 2026.
 A Wall ranks as the highest-rated Downtown Boys song on Wavelength with a 8.1/10 average.

 Cost of Living